forestryio/forestry.io/hugo/content/blog/announcing-instant-previews.md

 With Instant Previews this bottleneck is removed, whether or not your previous jobs have been completed, your preview will be updated without delay and delivered as soon as it's ready.

-## See it in Action!
+### Regular Previews vs Instant Previews

+The best way to show off the power of Instant Previews is by seeing them in action.
+Side-by-side.

 \[Gif of regular preview\]

 \[gif of instant preview\]

+## Setting up Instant Previews

+Navigate to your `Previews` settings and switch `Instant Previews` to on.

+Now add your preview command and the necessary additional parameters.
+[Learn More](/docs/instant-previews/)

+{{% code_tabs %}} {{% tab "Hugo" %}}

+    hugo server --renderToDisk --port 8080 --bind 0.0.0.0

+{{% /tab %}} {{% tab "Jekyll" %}}

+    bundle exec jekyll serve --port 8080 --host 0.0.0.0

+{{% /tab %}} {{% tab "VuePress" %}}

+    vuepress dev --port 8080 --host 0.0.0.0

+{{% /tab %}}

+{{% tab "Gatsby \[beta\]" %}}

+    gatsby develop -p 8080 -H 0.0.0.0

+{{% /tab %}} {{% /code_tabs %}}

+That's it!
+You're all set.

+To debug your previews we've provided you the log in your `Previews` settings.

+## Is this a free feature?

-This feature is free for everyone to use.
-But, it will have a 100 GB limit per month.
-This is enough for most sites to use this feature with no additional costs.
-However, the data limit is going to impact users with very media-heavy sites or otherwise very large sites.
+Currently, this feature has a 100 GB limit per month/per site.
+This should be more than enough for most sites to use this feature with no additional costs.

+The data limit might impact users with very media-heavy sites or otherwise large sites.
+Forestry will make sure that you're contacted once you hit the data limit.

+***

 If you have any questions feel free to reach out to our support team.